 - ½ teaspoon salt

 - Pour 2 cups water in your Instant Pot and place the wire rack that came with the cooker in the water.
 Place the unpeeled beets on the rack and close the pressure valve.
 Secure the lid, making sure the steam release handle is on 'sealing'.
 Press the pressure cooking button (high) and set the timer for 5 minutes.

 - When the timer beeps on the instant pot, wait for 5 minutes, then turn the vent to release steam.
 Open the cooker and take out the beets.
 Peel and cut into small pieces.

 - Take the yogurt in a bowl and mix in the roasted and crushed cumin, salt and sugar.
 Beetroot raita is ready to be served.

-- As mentioned earlier, the cooked beets can be pureed for a smooth raita if that’s what you want.
-There is no difference in the taste.
+- The cooked beets can be pureed for a smooth raita if that's what you prefer.